Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

 where $E^{u}(v)$ is the unstable subspace (see Section \ref{sec:Preliminary} for details).

-For type 2 surfaces without flat strips, Gerber-Ni\c{t}ic\u{a}. \cite[Theorem 3.1]{gerber1999ETDS} and Gerber-Wilkinson \cite[Lemma 3.3]{gerber1999holder} gave H\"older continuity estimates for the geometric potential $\vp^{u}$ near the $\Sing$.
-The following result shows that under a natural Ricci curvature constrain, similar H\"older continuity estimates can be extended to higher dimensional cases.
+For Type 2 surfaces without flat strips, Gerber and Niţică \cite[Theorem 3.1]{gerber1999ETDS} and Gerber and Wilkinson \cite[Lemma 3.3]{gerber1999holder} provided Hölder continuity estimates for the geometric potential $\varphi^{u}$ at $\mathrm{Sing}$.
+The following result shows that, under a natural Ricci curvature constraint, similar Hölder continuity estimates can be extended to higher-dimensional cases.